skilled-reflection/skilled-reflection.github.io/c06-gdn-ppl.md

 Adjust direction of your goal
 to be more similar to another force, usually one acting against your goal.

+## Plans
+Pick WORK and RLTPs that maximize your other PRIs including possibly one that maximizes time and money to apply to other PRIs.

+i-Pick friends the same way.
+Consider your actions and choices about people carefully.
+Maximally ALIGN with NORMS with least compromise to PRIs.
+align (get along with) people.

 ## L7: Goals vs PPL